Eoghanmc22/rust-mc-bot/README.md

 Using `localhost` as the IP on machines with ipv6 may cause the bots to not connect to the server.
 Please use `127.0.0.1` instead.

+Currently, the bots do not support online mode to prevent abuse and to improve performance.

 ## Disclaimer

 This should **ONLY** be used test your own server.
 We do not endorse the use of this for any other purposes than testing your own infrastructure.